-NNSA HQ ISM effectiveness reviews shall be performed to develop NNSA HQ ISM declarations at a frequency not to exceed 3 years.
+NNSA HQ ISM effectiveness reviews must be performed to develop NNSA HQ ISM declarations at a frequency not to exceed 3 years.

-NNSA field offices shall determine the need for, and frequency of, ISM effectiveness reviews to develop ISM declarations for field offices and for their contractors, with ISM declarations from the contractors being completed at an interval not to exceed 3 years.
+NNSA field offices must determine the need for, and frequency of, ISM effectiveness reviews to develop ISM declarations for field offices and for their contractors, with ISM declarations from the contractors being completed at an interval not to exceed 3 years.
 The field office declaration shall be submitted to the CSO at an interval not to exceed 3 years.
+This periodicity is afforded through the robustness of the operational awareness processes including development and use of annual performance measures, objectives, and commitments to weigh and improve safety performance.

-Consideration by each field office should include the guidelines listed in DOE G 450.4-1C, Integrated Safety Management System Guide, or its successor for determining the need for, and frequency of, contractors' ISM declarations.
-This consideration includes factors such as hazard, risk, and contractor performance history.
+Consideration by each field office should include the guidelines listed in DOE G 450.4-1C, Integrated Safety Management System Guide, or its successor, for determining the need for, and frequency of, contractors' ISM declarations.
+This consideration includes factors such as hazard, risk, and contractor performance history through its annual performance measures, objectives, and commitments.